Bryant Park Hotel

 The Bryant Park is still stubbornly chic, even if the New York’s fashion world migrated away years ago.
 The runway-handsome porters manning the heavy brass and glass doors wear black.
 Check-in occurs at a lipstick-red lacquer counter parked in front of a matching leather wall.
 And though the lobby’s dark, wood-paneled sitting area is no bigger than, well, a lipstick, the two armless leather loveseats are undeniably stylish (dressed in the house red, naturally).

 The decor also largely unchanged in the lobby and the rooms from the time the hotel opened, a testament to the timeless quality of good bones and clever minimalism.
 Still, it would be fun to see how the hotel tweaks its decor into the 2020s.
-If that happens, I hope they’ll create more places to sit in the lobby, the better watch a parade of stylish guests or drink in the view of the park.
+If that happens, we hope they’ll create more places to sit in the lobby, the better watch a parade of stylish guests or drink in the view of the park.
 Better still, how about a sitting room to replace the top floor meeting space?
 (The spectacular views are by invitation only.)

 That said, Koi, the sleek, snooty outpost of the LA Asian-fusion restaurant adjoining the hotel offers cool, timeless glamour.
 And the Celon Lounge, a Middle-Eastern inspired nighttime haunt with a gorgeous ceiling reminiscent of Grand Central Station’s Oyster Bar, is an artful backdrop for a potent but pricey drink.